Le Moyne College logo

 2014

-Linda M. LeMura is appointed as the 14th president, becoming the first laywoman president of a Jesuit college or university.
+Linda M. LeMura appointed as the 14th president, becoming the first laywoman to lead a Jesuit college or university.

 2020